PacoVu/IODClientForWindowsUniversal/README.md

 }
 ```
 ---
-**Function ParseStandardResponse**
+**Function ParseSpeechRegconitionResponse**

-    object ParseStandardResponse(string hodApp, string jsonStr)
+    object ParseSpeechRegconitionResponse(ref string jsonStr)

 *Description:*
-* Parses a json string and returns an object type based on the API name.
+* Parses a json string and returns a SpeechRegconitionResponse object.

->Note: Only APIs which return standard responses can be parsed by using this function.
-A list of supported APIs can be found from the StandardResponse class.
+>Note: See the full list of standard parser functions from the Standard response parser functions section at the end of this document.

 *Parameters:*
-* hodApp: a string identify an HOD API.
-Supported APIs' standard responses are defined in the StandardResponse class.
-E.g. StandardResponse.RECOGNIZE_SPEECH.
-* jsonStr: a json string returned from a synchronous API call or from the GetJobResult or GetJobStatus function.
+* jsonStr: a json string returned from a synchronous API call or from the GetJobResult or the GetJobStatus function.

 *Return value:*
 * An object containing API's response values.
 If there is an error or if the job is not completed (callback from a GetJobStatus call), the returned object is null and the error or job status can be accessed by calling the GetLastError function.